Using ECDSA and EdDSA

 }

-let keys = try await instance.generateMPCKeys(algorithms: algorithms)
+return try await instance.generateMPCKeys(algorithms: algorithms)

-• If assets were created already under that algorithm.
+1. Assets already exist under that algorithm.